MalteIwanicki/setupGeonodeInVm/README.md

 [^](#contents)
 <a name="debug"></a>
 # Debug
-1. Attached the container to VSC
+1. Attach the container to VSC
-2. Installed the python debugger extension on new VSC window, then reload window
+2. Install the python debugger extension on new VSC window, then reload window
-3. Created the launch json with:
+3. Create a launch json with e.g.:
 ```console
 {
             "name": "Test",